 April 9th 2016: After removing the cases from the dry stone wall I carefully glued them to some card back home so they would be in the correct position for any emergence taking place.

 I was amazed just nine days later when the first adult bagworm emerged - but not the one I was expecting.
-It was the rarely recorded (in Yorkshire), Lichen Case-bearer (Dahlica lichenella) where only the wingless female is known in Britain.
+It was the first confirmed record for Yorkshire of Lichen Case-bearer (Dahlica lichenella) where only the wingless female is known in Britain.
 She is parthenogentic so she's already to lay eggs on emergence without the need for mating - she spent the next few hours doing just that.

 After she had finished laying I dissected the case and was surprised to find eggs inserted all the way to the back of the case.
-My next thoughts were how I would set about rearing them through and then hopefully release them back at the site were I'd found the cases as colonies can be vulnerable due to no dispersal strategies.
+The eggs are surprisingly large as they swell considerably after being laid.
+My next thoughts were how I would set about rearing them through and then hopefully release them back at the site were I'd found the cases as colonies can be vulnerable due to minimal dispersal strategies.